-A partner in the Litigation Department, Julia Tarver Mason Wood has experience litigating a wide array of civil and criminal matters, including securities, bankruptcy, patent and antitrust litigation, white collar defense cases, professional representations and complex international arbitrations.
-She has considerable trial experience and has also done extensive pro bono work in the area of the death penalty.
+A partner in the Litigation Department, Julia Tarver Mason Wood handles a wide array of matters, including product liability, securities, bankruptcy, patent, and antitrust litigation.
+She has also done pro bono work in the area of the death penalty.

-An experienced trial lawyer, Julia has conducted or participated in trials in federal and state courts around the country.
-She has taken two jury cases to verdict, and has helped to settle others on the eve, or in the midst, of trial.
-In addition, she has argued complex apellate matters before U.S. courts of appeal.
+A courtroom veteran, Julia has conducted or participated in trials in federal and state courts around the country.
+She has tried multiple jury, bench, and arbitration cases to verdict, while helping to settle others on the eve or in the midst of trial.
+In addition, she has argued complex appellate matters before U.S. courts of appeal.

 - Credit rating agency, Fitch Ratings, in numerous lawsuits arising from the collapse of the U.S. mortgage-backed securities market, including the successful dismissal of lawsuits asserting negligence-based claims against Fitch;

-- Large financial institution, Citigroup, in its Enron-related litigation, including nationwide class action litigation arising out of Enron's collapse, as well as in U.S. bankruptcy court defending against avoidance actions;
+- its Enron-related litigation, including nationwide class action litigation arising out of Enron’s collapse, as well as in U.S. bankruptcy court defending against avoidance actions;

-- Public regulator, the California Public Utilities Commission (CPUC) in a lengthy bankruptcy trial involving an alternative plan for the Chapter 11 reorganization of utilities giant Pacific Gas & Electric (PG&E);
+- The California Public Utilities Commission (CPUC), the state’s public utility regulator, in a lengthy bankruptcy trial involving an alternative plan for the Chapter 11 reorganization of utilities giant Pacific Gas & Electric (PG&E);

-- Insurance company, AIG, in its multi-billion dollar federal antitrust, securities class action, and derivative cases;
+- Global insurer AIG in its multi-billion dollar federal antitrust, securities class action and derivative cases;

-- Credit card company, Mastercard, in preparation for its defense in a multi-billion dollar federal antitrust trial arising from claims brought by rival credit card company, Discover;
+- Mastercard in preparation for a multi-billion dollar federal antitrust trial arising from claims lodged by rival credit card company Discover;

 - Medical device manufacturers and pharmaceutical companies in commercial litigation and regulatory investigations;